krispai/Krisp-SDK-Sample-Apps/README.md

 ## Apps
 ### sample-nc
 The noise cancelling app that applies Krisp NC technology on the given PCM16 wav file using given Krisp Weight file model.
 The app with its codebase demonstrates
-* how to initialise Krisp SDK and how to free memory resources if you don't need to use Krisp anymore
+* how to initialize Krisp SDK and how to free memory resources if you don't need to use Krisp anymore
 * how to load a single model
 * how to define the size of the frame to prepare the SDK for the processing of the frame sequence
-* how to process the sound frame by frame using Krisp
+* how to process the sound frame-by-frame using Krisp

 ### Usage
 ```sample-nc -i <PCM16 wav file> -o <output WAV file path> -w <path to AI model weight file>```